fshchudlo/stinky-socks/README.md

 ### Running the import

-- Specify repos you're interested in [app.importConfig.ts](src/app.importConfig.ts) (currently only GitHub is supported).
+- Specify repos you're interested in [publicProjectsImportConfig.ts](src/publicProjectsImportConfig.ts).
 - Specify GitHub tokens for import configs in the way you prefer (e.g. via environment variables).
 - Run the ```npm run docker-import:start``` command to start preconfigured Postgres and Grafana, build and run the importer and listen for its logs.